b9words/praxis/content/curriculum/competitive-moat-architecture/portfolio-moats/layering-moats.md

 ---

-*This lesson is part of the **Competitive Moat Architecture** domain in the Praxis Executive Education curriculum.*
+*This lesson is part of the **Competitive Moat Architecture** domain in the Execemy Executive Education curriculum.*